Bernadette Devlin McAliskey: Dáil Éireann elections

 With Anthony Farrar-Hockley on After Dark in 1988: Licence to Kill?

-She twice failed, in February and November 1982, in attempts to be elected to the Dublin North-Central constituency of the Irish parliament, Dáil Éireann.
+She twice failed, in February and November 1982, in attempts to be elected in Dáil Éireann for Dublin North-Central.

 Funeral of Dominic McGlinchey

 In 1994, McAliskey attended the funeral of former Irish National Liberation Army Chief of Staff Dominic McGlinchey.
 The INLA had been the armed wing of the Irish Republican Socialist Party, which McAliskey had helped found.
-McAliskey kissed the coffin, which was carried by her, Sean McGlinchey, Dominic junior and Father O'Daly, who had given McGlinchey the last rites on Hardman's Gardens.
+McAliskey kissed the coffin, which was carried by her, Sean McGlinchey, Dominic Jr., and Father O'Daly, who had given McGlinchey the last rites on Hardman's Gardens.
 During the funeral oration, she condemned the recent press coverage which had accused McGlinchey of drug dealing and criminality and said of the journalists responsible that they were "curs and dogs.
 May every one of them rot in hell.
 They have taken away Dominic McGlinchy's character and they will stand judgement for it.
 He was the finest Republican of them all.
 He never dishonoured the cause he believed in.
 His war was with the armed soldiers and the police of this state".